 How your premiums may be affected by changes in restrictions.

-The introduction of a new, simplified tiered health insurance system will come into effect later this year, placing all hospital policies into one of four categories: Gold, Silver, Bronze or Basic.
+The introduction of a new, simplified tiered health insurance system has recently kicked off, placing many new hospital policies into one of four categories: Gold, Silver, Bronze or Basic.

-The new tiered system will make various hospital treatments compulsory if they are to be included in one of four categories.
-This will affect certain restrictions in some health insurance policies, an issue that the government has looked to address.
+The new tiered system makes various hospital treatments compulsory if they are to be included in one of four categories.
+This affects certain restrictions in some health insurance policies, an issue that the government has looked to address.

 What's changing with health insurance premiums?